TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/DataFormats/T3datastructure/Elements/Index.rst

          - Default value means that the object does not contain sub objects.
 The meaning of such an object is determined by the application using the data structure.
-For FlexForms this object would draw a form element.
+For `FlexForms`:pn: this object would draw a form element.

          .. note::